Show Notes: Mold, Trees and More

 Seal the area that you’ll be cleaning to prevent mold spores from traveling from room to room.
 Cover air vents with plastic sheeting, securing it in place with duct tape, and open windows in the room.

 Move furniture in the cleaning area to a room without mold in it.
 Place moldy items such as papers or books into a plastic trash bag for disposal.
 Bag all moldy fabrics for later cleaning.
+If your old furniture are already infested by molds, you may opt for an old office furniture removal service.

 Wear safety goggles, nonporous gloves and an OSHA-approved particle mask when cleaning.